beginning of content

 Pneumonia

-If you are having difficulty breathing, go to your nearest Emergency Department or call triple zero (000) for an ambulance.
+If you are having trouble breathing, go to your nearest hospital emergency department, or call triple zero (000) and ask for an ambulance.

 Key facts